-The law states that you have the right to 16 weeks' maternity leave.
-Your maternity leave can start when you are between 34 and 36 weeks pregnant.
+The law states that you have the right to 16 weeks' leave.
+Your leave can start when you are between 34 and 36 weeks pregnant.
 You can choose when you want to start your leave.
 In any case, you must stop working when you are 36 weeks pregnant.
-You are entitled to 10 weeks' leave after giving birth.
+You are entitled to 10 weeks' maternity leave.

-- If you give birth earlier than the due date, you are still entitled to 16 weeks' leave. - If you give birth later than the due date, you are still entitled to 10 weeks' leave after you have given birth, so your leave lasts longer.
+- If you give birth earlier than the due date, you are still entitled to 16 weeks' leave. - If you give birth later than the due date, you are still entitled to 10 weeks' maternity leave, so your leave lasts longer.
+You can also take part of your maternity leave later.